Skip to main content

 → Per-claim verdict: supported / weak / unverifiable / contradicted

-→ Optional: web search fallback for unverifiable claims
+→ Optional: web search fallback (verify_citations) (citation-verifier ext)

 Core API